rashmi-b/Contiki-gsm-control/README.md

 The AT command send code pulled from Zolertia's at-test-master by Antonio Lignan <alinan@zolertia.com>
-This version adapted for SIM900 module integrated with Zolertia's RE-mote (Zoul platform). contiki/dev/sim/ contains at command set and FSM to handle commands from host Custom host code to send command to activate gsm module can be found at host-side.c
+This version adapted for SIM900 module integrated with Zolertia's RE-mote (Zoul platform). contiki/dev/sim/ contains at command set and FSM to handle commands from host Custom host code to send command to activate gsm module can be found at host-command/host-side.c